Naturally, just about every brand out there claims their compact elliptical trainers are the best.

 How long is too long on the elliptical?

-Using your elliptical machine for approximately an hour daily, five days a week should be enough to get you the best results.
+You’re going too long on the elliptical if you spend more than an hour on it every day.
+Using it for approximately an hour, five days a week, should be enough to get you the best results.
 Following this recommended duration will already help you maximize the cardio benefits of this machine.

 Does the elliptical help with belly fat?

-Yes, ellipticals can help you eliminate belly fat.
+Yes, the elliptical helps you eliminate belly fat.
 Although elliptical machines offer low impact cardio workouts, it still allows you to engage both your upper and lower body while exercising.
 More muscles working equals more calories burned, which means ellipticals can do a pretty good job of burning fat in your midsection.

 Is elliptical better than walking?

-The answer will depend on your physical condition and fitness goals.
-If you want to burn calories and fat with a workout that's relatively easy on the joints, the elliptical is the clear winner.
+The elliptical is better than walking if you want to burn calories and fat with a workout that's relatively easy on the joints.
 But if you simply want to get your steps in and spend more time outdoors, then walking might be the more ideal form of exercise for you.

 What is the Best Compact Elliptical?